-At the heart of our Commando Joe Curriculum is instilling RESPECT in each of our pupils:
+At the heart of our provision, is also our Commando Joe Character Curriculum, which instils RESPECT in each of our pupils:

 Through following the cross-curricular links, our Character Curriculum ensures that children are gaining all the necessary skills and attributes they need to be successful learners and members of society, whilst also learning the skills set out in the National Curriculum.